hashicorp/terraform-provider-aws/docs/contributing/data-handling-and-conversion.md

 Given that and especially with the improvements in Terraform CLI 0.14, the Terraform AWS Provider maintainers guiding principles for determining whether an Attribute should be marked as `Sensitive` is if an Attribute value:

 - Objectively will always contain a credential, password, or other secret material.
 Operators can have differing opinions on what constitutes secret material and the maintainers will make best effort determinations, if necessary consulting with the HashiCorp Security team.
-- If the Attribute is within a Block, that all occurrances of the Attribute value will objectively contain secret material.
+- If the Attribute is within a Block, that all occurrences of the Attribute value will objectively contain secret material.
 Some APIs (and therefore the Terraform AWS Provider resources) implement generic "setting" and "value" structures which likely will contain a mixture of secret and non-secret material.
 These will generally not be accepted for marking as `Sensitive`.

 If you are unsatisfied with sensitive value handling, the maintainers can recommend ensuring there is a covering issue in the Terraform CLI and/or Terraform Plugin SDK projects explaining the use case.
 Ultimately, Terraform Plugins including the Terraform AWS Provider cannot implement their own sensitive value abilities if the upstream projects do not implement the appropriate functionality.